This article in depth describes how to set up integration between Salesforce and Aritic Pinpoint. The article is divided into two major parts:

-- The Point Trigger has the Push contact to integration action which can be triggered when a contact achieves some point limit.
+- The Point / Score Trigger has the Push contact to integration action which can be triggered when a contact achieves some point limit.

 Use any of those triggers to test the plugin and see if the contact appears in the integration.

 Use Case of Aritic PinPoint and Salesforce inside Campaigns